 Get Your Fortune Told

 There may be no better time to find out what your future holds than when you’re right about to usher in the New Year.
-Called tasseography, the practice of fortune telling from the spent grounds left in a cup of Turkish coffee is an age-old tradition.
+The practice of fortune telling from the spent grounds left in a cup of Turkish coffee is an age-old tradition called tasseography.
 In Istanbul, there is no shortage of folks who can do it for you, though it’s much harder to find one of these soothsayers that speaks English.

 Visit a Christmas Market